catseye/Chrysoberyl/article/Platforms.md

 Various platforms that Cat's Eye Technologies has worked on.

+A platform is something you write something else "on".
+(Something you write something else "in" is a framework.)

 Note that the precise distinctions between a Tool, a Platform, and a Library are debatable, and entries may be categorized somewhat arbitrarily.